maccradar/sherpa-com-mediator/README.md

 ## Examples:
 Find examples and their explanation in the corresponding subfolders.
 There is an example for each, C and Python code.
 The C example shows how to query for a list of connected robots and their configuration.
 The Python example still needs to be done :-)

-### C example: Query for list of connected nodes
+### Example 1: Query for list of connected nodes
 In this exaple we launch several instances of mediators (i.e. robots).
 Then we start a local component that queries for a list of all available robots.
 It will send the query and then wait for the reply, print the list of robots with their header/configuration data and exit.

 #### Build the example
 Run the makefile in the folder.

 #### Run the example
-Open three terminals and run the following command in each.
+Open three terminals.
-Start the mediator that will connect to our local compoenent in the first terminal.
+Start the mediator of the first agent that will connect to our local compoenent in the first terminal.

 ```
 ~/sherpa-proxy/$ ./bin/sherpa_comm_mediator examples/configs/donkey.json
 ```
-Start a second robot in the second terminal.
+Start a second agent in the second terminal.
 ```
 ~/sherpa-proxy/$ ./bin/sherpa_comm_mediator examples/configs/wasp1.json
 ```
-Start the local component that will query for the peer list.
+Start the local component that will query for the peer list in the third terminal.
 ```
 ~/sherpa-proxy/$ cd examples/request_peers/
 ~/sherpa-proxy/examples/request_peers/$ ./request_peers_example